 Psychotherapy and Counseling

 Children with ADHD often benefit from behavior therapy, psychotherapy, social skills training, and parent skills training and counseling.
 These types of therapy may be provided by a psychiatrist, psychologist, social worker or other mental health professional.
 Some children with ADHD may also have other conditions such as an anxiety disorder or depression.
 In these cases, counseling may help both ADHD and the coexisting problem.

-Marital counseling and family therapy can help loved ones cope with the stress of living with someone who has ADHD and learn what they can do to help.
+Marital counseling and family therapy can help loved ones cope with the stress of living with someone who has ADHD and learn what they can do to provide support.